Mark070707/Software-Engineering-Portfolio/week3_workflow.md

 improved in future iterations.
 For example, is the DoD adequate or too onerous?
 Is the current procedure for updating the task appropriate?
 Is the task board configured to work in an intuitive way?

+My main two dificulties were comunication with my team and my lack of knowlwdge and understanding of how complete the database task.
+The comunication problem was first highlighted to me when i was in class trying to understand this weeks task. i have realised this because of the large size of the team and that not everyone sits together, there seems to be smaller sub teams forming and having there own discussions and understandings of the required tasks.
+To combat this issue i went round the differnet clusters of sub groups to converse with them.
+I found out that some people recived an email from the lecturer that explains the issues are now available on GitHub to copy and paste over to our work flow and start working on them, and some people did not revieve such an email.
+I have to admit that i did not know how to complete the database workflow issue task.
+To combat these problems i have messaged everyone on our discord Green Team group chat to comunicate our ideas and concerns as a team.
+From now on i will gather the whole Green Team during the practical class to have an in person meeting everyweek so we are all on the same page.

+I like the task board, the simple look and feel that it provides.
+Its easy to read and understand with the different colours to seperate the sections.
+It is also cusomisable if you wanted to show a tasks importance or prioraty.
+I would change one thing, to have administative access to amend or add to the task board as i see fit. at the moment i do not have any control and look to change this.